Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: ICM / IGrM Models

 \section{ICM / IGrM Models}

-To estimate the contribution of a foreground halo to an FRB's dispersion, we need a model of the electron density within the halo.
 While the total mass density is commonly described by the Navarro, Frenk, and White profile (NFW) \citep{Navarro:Frenk:White:1997}, the baryons (and hence, free electrons) take on a different structure due to hydrodynamic forces.
-The mNFW profile is commonly used for galaxy-scale halos, as it is a flexible model intended to describe the feedback-driven migration of baryons from the inner to outer regions of the halo.
+The mNFW profile is commonly used for galaxy-scale halos, as it is a flexible model intended to describe the feedback-driven migration of material from the inner to outer regions of the halo.
 ICM models are derived from conditions of hydrostatic equilibrium, and are usually written to relate observables like X-ray luminosity and galaxy velocity dispersion to the thermodynamic properties of the gas.
 Due to the self-similarity of massive clusters, density profiles that depend only on the total mass can fit fairly well to observations, but are typically not extrapolated beyond $R_{500}$.
 In this section, we will discuss the Modified NFW in more detail, as well as the empirical UPP for massive cluster ICMs.